-Karen and Gail are currently seeking co-owners in this endeavor.
-It’s an opportunity to engage with sustainable community development, to care for a beautiful historic home and to share your yard and garden with community members.
+Karen and Gail are currently seeking to sell the property at 311 9th Ave SE Olympia, WA to a Housing Cooperative.
+It’s an opportunity to engage with sustainable community development, to care for a beautiful historic home.
 They estimate that the total monthly cost for co-owners will be about $650 per month, not including utilities.
 It takes a special person to buy into such a vision and live with its unfolding development.
 But for the right people, it will be perfect.
 People who love to share what they know and learn from others will be most drawn to this situation.
 These are some of the qualities that have been identified that would suggest a good fit:

 Comfortable using respectful communication skills

 Practiced in the art of separating compost, garbage and recycling